MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2019.md

 11. In **Port configuration**, use the default port number for each feature or provide a unique port number that is appropriate in your environment.

   >[!NOTE]
-  >You cannot change the ports that you assign during the installation of a VMM management server unless you uninstall and then reinstall the VMM management server.
+  >You can't change the ports that you assign during the installation of a VMM management server unless you uninstall and then reinstall the VMM management server.
 Also, don't configure any feature to use port 5986; this port number is preassigned.

 12. In **Library configuration**, select whether to create a new library share or to use an existing library share on the computer.
-The default library share that VMM creates is named **MSSCVMMLibrary**, and the folder is located at **%SYSTEMDRIVE%\ProgramData\Virtual Machine Manager Library Files**. **ProgramData** is a hidden folder, and you cannot remove it.
+The default library share that VMM creates is named **MSSCVMMLibrary**, and the folder is located at **%SYSTEMDRIVE%\ProgramData\Virtual Machine Manager Library Files**. **ProgramData** is a hidden folder, and you can't remove it.
 After the VMM management server is installed, you can add library shares and library servers by using the VMM console or by using the VMM command shell.
 13. In **Upgrade compatibility report**, review the settings, and select **Next** to proceed with the upgrade.
 14. In **Installation Summary**, review the settings and select **Install** to upgrade the server. **Installing features** page appears and displays the installation progress.
 15. In **Setup completed successfully**, select **Close** to finish the installation.
 To open the VMM console, check **Open the VMM console when this wizard closes**, or you can select the Virtual Machine Manager Console icon on the desktop.